 Peel has served on the leadership team of churches in Fort Worth, Tyler and Dallas, helping members understand how to live out their faith Monday through Saturday.
 As Director of the Paul Tournier Institute of the Christian Medical and Dental Associations, he authored The Saline Solution continuing medical education course and taught over 6,000 healthcare professionals around the world to spiritually influence their patients.
 As a speaker with Promise Keepers, he crossed the US exhorting men to live their faith 24/7.

-The shelf of Peel’s work-related books, authored or co-authored, holds Workplace Grace (Zondervan 2010), What God Does When Men Lead (Tyndale, 2008), Going Public With Your Faith (Zondervan 2003), Discover Your Destiny (NavPress, 1996), Living in the Lab Without Smelling like a Cadaver (Paul Tournier Institue, 1999) and What God Does When Men Pray (NavPress, 1993).
-His articles appear in Christianity Today, Focus on the Family’s Physician magazine, InTouch, HomeLife, and elsewhere.
+The shelf of Peel’s work-related books, authored or co-authored, holds Workplace Grace (Zondervan 2010; LeTourneau University Press, 2014), What God Does When Men Lead (Tyndale, 2008), Going Public With Your Faith (Zondervan 2003), Discover Your Destiny (NavPress, 1996), Living in the Lab Without Smelling like a Cadaver (Paul Tournier Institute, 1999) and What God Does When Men Pray (NavPress, 1993).
+His articles appear in Christianity Today, Focus on the Family’s Physician magazine, InTouch, HomeLife, Now and elsewhere.

 Peel’s books, meanwhile, many of them award-winning, are translated into Spanish, Dutch, Indonesian, Chinese and Russian.
 Just one of those awards: Christianity Today’s 2004 Book of the Year Award for Evangelism and Apologetics.

-Peel earned his bachelor’s degree from Southern Methodist University, his Master of Theology degree from Dallas Theological Seminary and DMin in workplace Theology, ethic and leadership from Gordon Conwell.
-He and his wife, Kathy, have been married for 40+ years and have three grown sons, three lovely daughters-in-law, and seven grandchildren and one bossy border collie.
+Peel earned his bachelor’s degree from Southern Methodist University, his master's degree from Dallas Theological Seminary and doctorate in workplace theology, ethic and leadership from Gordon Conwell Theological Seminary.
+He and his wife, Kathy, have been married for 45+ years and have three grown sons, three lovely daughters-in-law, and seven grandchildren and one bossy border collie.